|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed October 29, 1943 at 1:00pm

-On October 29, 1943 one of sixteen P-38s that took off from Dobodura Airfield (APO 503 Strip No. 3) on a escort mission escorting B-24s on a bombing mission over Rabaul.
-Weather was good.
+On October 29, 1943 one of sixteen P-38s that took off from North Borio Airfield (Dobodura No. 15) (APO 503 Strip No. 15) on a escort mission escorting B-24s on a bombing mission over Rabaul.
+The weather was good.
 Over the target, the formation was intercepted by 20-30 enemy fighters identified as Ki-43 Oscars and A6M Zeros over Wide Bay near Tarobi village.

 Keith Hopper adds: